icons8/lunacy-docs/docs/release-notes/index.md

 ### Arc editor

-With the Arc editor, you can quickly create rings and semirings, design pie charts or other fancy circular elements.
+With the **Arc editor**, you can quickly create rings and semirings, design pie charts or other fancy circular elements.
 Draw an ellipse, and use the handles that show up within the bounding box.

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/arc_editor.png" height="auto"><source src="/public/arc_editor.mp4" type="video/mp4"></video>

 ### On-canvas controls for editing stars and polygons

 Another improvement to save you from digging in the right panel.
 Adjust the number of vertices, corner radius values, and ratio for stars and polygons by dragging the respective handles right on the canvas.

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/star_polygon_editor.png" height="auto"><source src="/public/star_polygon_editor.mp4" type="video/mp4"></video>